SystemFw/blog/content/staging/paxos-failures.md

 safe to do so.
 The way we reserve a storage server is by preventing further reservations until we're done, i.e. by _locking_ it.

-So in Phase 1 the writer selects a majority of storage servers, and sends `lock(process_id)` to them with its `process_id`.
+So in Phase 1 the writer selects a majority of storage servers and sends `lock(process_id)` to them with its `process_id`.
 When a storage servers receives `lock(process_id)`, it replies with `locked(process_id)` unless its lock status is